pabloFuente/full-teaching/README.md

         spring.datasource.password=YOUR_PASS

   - You may have to change permissions in order to execute the scripts.

-## Running FullTeaching with Docker

-To get FullTeaching working in the easiest way, you just have to download the file above `docker-compose.yml` and run `docker-compose up` in its directory.
-This will pull all the necessary images from DockerHub and will execute everything (it will take one minute after the pull ends).
-Go to `http://localhost:5000/` and there you have it!

 *These instructions have been tested for Ubuntu 14.04*